alan-assuncao/RegBinEspacial/README.md

 The vignete is available  [here](https://github.com/alan-assuncao) (I need to change the link)

 ## Instalation
-You can install the development version of `RegBinEspacial` from [GitHub](https://github.com/alan-assuncao/RegBinEspacial) with:
+You can install the development version of `SpatialBinReg` from [GitHub](https://github.com/alan-assuncao/RegBinEspacial) with:

 ```R
 devtools::install_github(repo = "https://github.com/alan-assuncao/RegBinEspacial")